On minimum integer representations of weighted games: Simple games, complete simple games and weighted games

-We would like to remark that for $t=1$ only $r=1$ is possible and the requirements reduce to $1\le m_{1,1}\le n_1=n$.
+If all voters are equivalent, i.e.\ $t=1$, there is a unique \highlight{\smin} winning vector, i.e.\ $r=1$.
+In this case the requirements of Theorem~\ref{thm_characterization_cs} are reduced to $1\le m_{1,1}\le n_1=n$.
 Also for $t=2$ one can easily give a more compact formulation for the requirements in Theorem \ref{thm_characterization_cs}.
 A complete description of the possible values $n_1,n_2,m_{1,1},m_{1,2}$ corresponding to a complete simple game with parameters $n$, $t=2$, and $r=1$ is given by

 For $t=2$ and $r\ge 2$ such a complete and compact description is given by